 Both investigator initiated proposals and industry sponsored studies are reviewed through the FASTR committee prior to IRB submission and/or patient recruitment.
 Our goal is to establish a streamlined procedure that enhances, stimulates, and supports our researchers and the vital work they perform.

-Of note, UC San Diego Jacobs Medical Center, has a separate research meeting in order to review and sign off on any research being done in the JMC unit.
-This research meeting takes place on the 4th Wednesday of every month, with a few exceptions.
-Please contact NICUresearch@ucsd.edu or Sarah Lazar, Clinical Research manager, directly at firstname.lastname@example.org, if you have a project that has passed the initial proposal phase and/or needs to be reviewed specifically by the team at JMC.
+Of note, UC San Diego Jacobs Medical Center, has a separate research meeting in order to review any research being done in the JMC unit.
+This research meeting takes place on the first Tuesday of every other month, with a few exceptions.
+Please contact NICUStudies@health.ucsd.edu or Sarah Lazar, Clinical Research manager, directly at email@example.com, if you have a project that has passed the initial proposal phase and/or needs to be reviewed specifically by the team at JMC.

 Retrospective chart reviews may be presented at the initial proposal phase, with a request to expedite directly to the IRB.